Ready to stop dreaming and start earning? Let's get to work!

-Measure up to your potential with our short-term training courses!
-Craven CC offers hands-on learning and scholarship opportunities that put you on track toward a stable new career without the burden of student debt.
-Whether you want to start a career in construction, manufacturing, cooking, or truck driving, our short-term Workforce Development classes can open doors to financial prosperity, personal satisfaction, and a future with measurable success.
+Craven CC's short-term training programs get you on the fast track to a long-term, stable career.
+You'll gain hands-on expertise and access scholarship opportunities, letting you build a new future without the burden of student debt.
+Whether your goal is construction, manufacturing, cooking, or truck driving, our Workforce Development classes open the doors to personal satisfaction and measurable success.

-Scholarships and other financial assistance may be available.
+Scholarships, VA benefits, and other financial assistance may be available for eligible programs.
 Contact us today to see what options are available to you.

 Construction Trades